TheMariday/marimapper/README.md

     def set_led(self, led_index: int, on: bool) -> None:
         # Write your code for controlling your LEDs here
-        # It should turn on or off the led at the led_index depending on the "on" variable
+        # It should turn on or off the LED at the led_index depending on the "on" variable
         # For example:
         # if on:
         #     some_led_library.set_led(led_index, (255, 255, 255))